Sena railway: Effects of civil war

-Reopening and expanding to the north
+Attempts to reopen the Blantyre–Nhamayabué section

 After the signing of the Rome General Peace Accords in 1992, there was an effort to reopen traffic, but devastating floods in 1997 in the valley of the Shire and Ruo rivers destroyed the important Bangula-Chiromo Road-Rail Bridge, connecting the villages of Bangula and Chiromo.
-The event defined the state of degradation of the line between Blantyre and Nhamayabué, which has been inoperative since then.
+The event defined the state of degradation of the line between Blantyre and Nhamayabué.
 The Bangula-Chiromo bridge was rebuilt in 2003, but the section of the line between Blantyre and Nhamayabué was left behind for being more sinuous and slower, in addition to the low draft and high cargo movement of the port of Beira.
-It fell into disuse as of 2010, with cargoes being redirected to the Nacala railway.
+Freight was redirected to the Nacala railway.
+From 1997 to the present (2026) the section between Blantyre (Limbe) and Nhamayabué has been disused.
+In 2021, the Mozambican government started the rehabilitation of the section connecting Nhamayabué to Marka.
+However in June 2021 it was reported that the Malawian government had not started work on its section.
+Some progress was made up to 2025, but then stalled again, and in February 2026 the government pledged to finish the project.

-The subsequent discovery of mining areas in northeastern Zambia caused the railway to be extended from Mchinji (Malawi) to the locality of Chipata (Zambia).
-The works for this extension were completed in 2019, with Chinese funding.
+The northern extension to Zambia

-In 2021, the Mozambican government started the rehabilitation of the section connecting Nhamayabué to Marka, with the expectation of having an auxiliary route for the transport of rail cargo from the south of Malawi.
-At the same time, the Malawian government tendered the recovery of the section between Bangula and Marka, establishing as a priority the recovery between Bangula and Blantyre (Limbe) in a second moment.
+The line from Chipata in Zambia to Mchinji in Malawi was planned in 1982 and completed in 2010, providing Zambia with an alternative access to the sea.
+Its aim was to provide a freight corridor, in conjunction with road transport, for copper ore exports and general freight imports to and from Nacala, and the export of cement clinker from Lusaka District to Blantyre.
+The works for this extension were completed in 2010.
+In 2013 the line was reported as idle because there are few facilities at Chipata.
+Freight services operated in 2014–2016 but have been idle since, though talks took place in 2025 between Zambia Railways and CFM on restarting.